 When to go;

 Trip duration ranges from 4 days through the easier Sirimon route and up to 8 days through the scenic Chogoria route.
-The number of days will depend on your budget, level of fitness and route chosen.
+The number of days will depend on your budget, level of fitness, and route chosen.

 To reach point Lenana, the 3rd highest peak, you first need to be reasonably fit and to take your time when doing the climb.
-A rapid ascent is not recommended due to depletion of oxygen levels in the air as you go up the mountain.
+A rapid ascent is not recommended due to the depletion of oxygen levels in the air as you go up the mountain.

 Your training should include regular walks on hills with a bag pack that is about 10 kilos.
 Do some gym workouts for at least 2 months before your climb.
-This should focus on strengthening your leg muscles including thighs, calf muscles.
+This should focus on strengthening your leg muscles including thighs, and calf muscles.

 You should be mentally prepared to make the trek up Mount Kenya.
-Its is the most crucial preparation as you will be sleeping in tents or bandas (mountain Huts)eating outside and spending a lot of time outside.
+It is the most crucial preparation as you will be sleeping in tents or bandas (mountain Huts)eating outside and spending a lot of time outside.

-You need to be clear headed and calm, ready to climb slowly and steadily to acclimatize, sleep early, drink lots of water and eat well to maintain strength and body heat.
+You need to be clear-headed and calm, ready to climb slowly and steadily to acclimatize, sleep early, drink lots of water and eat well to maintain strength and body heat.

 Climbing routes overview;

--Popular for short duration climbs.
+-Popular for short-duration climbs.